 Community property is property acquired while married and residing in a community property state, and the property cannot be otherwise identified as separate property.
 Community income is the income generated by such community property.

 General Rules for Identifying Separate Income

-Separate property is property that was owned separately before marriage, property bought with separate funds or exchanged for separate property, and property that both spouses have agreed to convert from community property to separate property through a legally valid spousal agreement (a process called transmutation).
+Separate property is a property that was owned separately before marriage, property bought with separate funds or exchanged for separate property, and property that both spouses have agreed to convert from community property to separate property through a legally valid spousal agreement (a process called transmutation).
 Separate income is income generated by such separate property.
 There are special rules for compensation income and retirement income.

-Wages, Salaries, and Self-Employment Income are Community Income
+Wages, Salaries, and Self-Employment Income

 Compensation in the form of wages, salaries, commissions, and self-employment are always treated as income belonging to the marital community.
 If spouses are filing separate federal tax returns, each spouse will report one-half of the total compensation income and one-half of the withholding on that compensation income.

-Investment Income Could be Community Income or Could be Separate Income
+Investment Income Could be Community Income

 Interest, dividends, rent, capital gains and other income from investments could be community or separate income.
 The answer depends on the character of the property generating the income.
 If the property is separate property, then the income generated by that separate property is separate income.